-The WLD3343 maximum current range is externally configurable.
-On page 9 of the WLD3343 Datasheet you will see that the value you choose for RSENSE sets the maximum current out of the WLD3343.
+The WLD maximum current range is externally configurable.
+In Table 3 of either the WLD3343 Datasheet or WLD33ND & WLD33ND_EV Evaluation Board Datasheet, you will see that the value you choose for RSENSE sets the maximum current out of the WLD.

 In Constant Power Mode, the maximum range is also adjustable.
 The maximum range again sets the transfer function but now you are using the photodiode current for feedback.
-You still set up RSENSE (using a slightly different transfer function, 125 mA now uses a 10 Ω resistor and 1.25 A uses a 1 Ω resistor – see page 9 of the manual).
+You still set up RSENSE (using a slightly different transfer function, 125 mA now uses a 10 Ω resistor and 1.25 A uses a 1 Ω resistor – see Table 3).
 Then you use RPD to set the photodiode current range (page 12 of the manual).
 RPD = 1/IPDMAX.
-Equation 6 on page 16 shows the transfer function: IPD = VPIN2/(2*RPD).
+Equation 10 on page 15 shows the transfer function: IPD = VPIN2/(2*RPD).